MatthewWalloch/Summer-Microb/README.md

 Past esploration is all past code, might have some usefull tidbits but procede with cuation its not commented well and might be a little wrong at points.
 Maybe send me a message if you have any questions about it.

-An overleaf with intitial testing and overview is avaliable here: https://www.overleaf.com/read/pzqfyjnvgzdd#3a8c66
+The main notes are in the pdf "Notes on Summer Microb.pdf", an overleaf with version is here: https://www.overleaf.com/read/pzqfyjnvgzdd#3a8c66